Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane logged me out of all of my devices, but I was able to use my new master password to regain access — which is great.
 However, you can only use a recovery code once.
 After I reset my password, Dashlane prompted me to re-enable the feature and generate a new key.

 You can also use biometrics to get your account back if you forget your master password.
 I recommend setting up biometrics as soon as you create your account.
-Dashlane will prompt you to do so if you’re using a device that supports it, which includes newer iPhones and Androids as well as some Macbooks.
+Dashlane will prompt you to do so if you’re using a device that supports it, which includes newer iPhones and Androids as well as some MacBooks.
 You’ll then get the option to do biometric recovery and create a new master password if you enter the wrong one.
 If you’re using an Apple product, you can choose either fingerprint or Face ID, but Android users can only use fingerprint verification.

 Dashlane also provides emergency access in the form of DASH files.
 These are encrypted files that store your passwords offline.
 You can use them to recover your data or to allow a trusted contact to access your logins in an emergency.
 I must admit, I’m not a huge fan of exporting your data for emergency access to work.
-Competitors like NordPass and LastPass handle emergency access within their apps, which is much better.
+Competitors like NordPass handle emergency access within their apps, which is much better.

 Dashlane will prompt you to create a password before downloading the DASH file.
 This should be distinct from your master password and is needed to access the data contained in the DASH file later.